igormacedo/process-manager/README.md

 ## Test programs ##
 There are two test programs in tests/, which can be used for visualization on the Process Manager:
 -   An infinite loop: this program is going to consume 100% of the core it is allocated to;
 -   High memory usage: this program is going to do many malloc calls which will take up a lot of memory

 To compile these programs, go to tests and run `make`.
 Then, simply run `./inf_loop` and `./high_mem` to have fun.

-## Task proposal (Brazilian portuguese)
+## Enunciado ##
 Escreva um programa em C/C++ para gerenciar processos no SO (Linux), com as seguintes características:

 -   Interface gráfica com listagem dos processos, indicando % de uso de CPU e Status.